itsRohit47/Invoicy/README.md

-### Note: This project is meant solely for education and my self-learning of core web development concepts by building a full-scale web application.
+##### **Note:** This project is meant solely for education and self-learning of core web development concepts by building a full-scale web application.

-## Invoicy - Invoices made easy!
+# Invoicy - Invoices made easy!

 Invoicy is an invoice management full-stack web application.